 An adoring and attentive cat is what every owner wants.
-But, while you want your cat to love you and enjoy your company, too much attention can become a little overwhelming.
-A cat that has suddenly become clingy when it was previously independent can leave you puzzled and searching for an explanation.
+But, while you want your cat to love you and enjoy your company, too much attention can become a little overwhelming or concerning.
+A cat that has suddenly become clingy when it was previously independent can leave you feeling puzzled and searching for a rational explanation.

 Although it is common for cats to seek isolation during times of pain and sickness, some felines become affectionate when they are unwell.
 Always be mindful when sudden affection comes from a senior cat or an adult cat with health concerns.
-There could be a genuine reason for their behavior.
+There could be a worrying reason for her behavior.

 - 1 What Are the Signs of a Clingy Cat?